 Statement of Mission

-A 2006 sermon given by President and General Minister John Thomas highlighting his understanding of UCC identity and challenging UCC members live up to what they say the UCC is.
+A 2006 sermon by John Thomas highlighting his understanding of UCC identity and challenging UCC members to live up to what they say the UCC is.